arun-gupta/whats-my-latency/README.md

 ---

+## 🌍 Why Cloudflare?

+This project is a hands-on demonstration of Cloudflare’s global edge network and developer platform:

+- **Global Reach:** Instantly test latency to Cloudflare POPs and AWS regions around the world, showing the power of a distributed edge.
+- **Real-Time Performance:** Experience how Cloudflare Workers deliver lightning-fast responses from the nearest location.
+- **Developer Platform:** Built using Cloudflare Workers, this app highlights how easy it is to deploy, scale, and run code at the edge with minimal setup.
+- **Interoperability:** Combines Cloudflare and AWS endpoints, showing how Cloudflare can be part of a multi-cloud or hybrid architecture.
+- **Modern Web Standards:** Uses Cloudflare’s support for modern JavaScript, APIs, and security best practices.
+- **User Experience:** Demonstrates how Cloudflare’s edge can power interactive, real-time, and globally accessible web apps.

+> **Cloudflare isn’t just a CDN—it’s a platform for building the next generation of fast, secure, and global applications.**

+---

 ## 🚀 How It Works

 - The backend is a Cloudflare Worker (and AWS Lambda endpoints) that returns its POP/location and timestamp in a JSON response.